- NAME: Mike Tyson

 Answer questions and see how you rank against other players.Play Now

-Mike Tyson, born on June 30 1966, was the youngest person at age 20 to become the heavyweight boxing champion of the world.
+Born in Brooklyn, New York, on June 30, 1966, Mike Tyson became the youngest heavyweight boxing champion of the world in 1986, at age 20.
 He lost the title in 1990 and later served three years in prison over rape charges.
-He subsequently earned further notoriety by biting Evander Holyfield's ear during a re-match in 1997.
-He has gone on to appear in several films, including a documentary on his life.
+He subsequently earned further notoriety by biting Evander Holyfield's ear during a rematch in 1997.
+Tyson has gone on to appear in several films, including a documentary on his life.

 "I'm a good guy, I'm a good brother.
 There's nothing wrong with me.
 Just don't push me too far, you know."

-Tyson, small and shy, was often the target of bullying.
-To combat this, young Michael began developing his own style of street fighting, and graduated from this to criminal activity.
+Small and shy, Tyson was often the target of bullying.
+To combat this, he began developing his own style of street fighting, which ultimately transitioned into criminal activity.
 His gang, known as the Jolly Stompers, assigned him to clean out cash registers while older members held victims at gunpoint.
-He was only 11 at the time.
-He frequently ran into trouble with police over his petty criminal activities, and by the age of 13 he had been arrested more than 30 times.
+He was only 11 years old at the time.
+He frequently ran into trouble with police over his petty criminal activities, and by the age of 13, he had been arrested more than 30 times.

 Tyson's bad behavior landed him in the Tryon School for Boys, a reform school in upstate New York.
 At Tryon, Tyson met counselor Bob Stewart, who had been an amateur boxing champion.
 Tyson wanted Stewart to teach him how to use his fists.
 Stewart reluctantly agreed, on the condition that Mike would stay out of trouble and work harder in school.
 Previously classified as learning disabled, Mike managed to raise his reading abilities to the seventh-grade level in a matter of months.
 He also became determined to learn everything he could about boxing, often slipping out of bed after curfew to practice punches in the dark.